zaro0508/ami-provisioner/README.md

 * Install [packer](https://www.packer.io/intro/getting-started/install.html)

 ### Create snapshot AMI
-1. Create new folder (i.e. mkdir -p packer/MyAmi/MyAmi-LATEST)
+1. Create new folder (i.e. mkdir -p packer/sagebio/MyAmi-LATEST)
-2. Go into MyAmi-LATEST directory (i.e. cd packer/MyAmi/MyAmi-LATEST)
+2. Go into MyAmi-LATEST directory (i.e. cd packer/sagebio/MyAmi-LATEST)
 3. Create a packer configuration file (must be `template.json`).
 Set `ami_name` in parameter to `MyAmi-LATEST`
 4. Validate packer file (i.e. packer validate template.json)
 5. Create a PR with new files.

-__Note__: A snapshot AMI is re-deployed (with a new AMI ID) on every PR merge
+__Note__: A snapshot AMI is re-deployed (with a new AMI ID) on every PR merge.
+This allows us to make updates to this `LATEST` AMI.

 ### Manual AMI Build
 If you would like to test building an AMI run:
 ```
-cd packer/MyAmi/MyAmi-LATEST
+cd packer/sagebio/MyAmi-LATEST
 packer build -var AwsProfile=my-aws-account -var AwsRegion=us-east-1 template.json)
 ```